frlequ/home-assistant-network-tariff/README.md

    - Download the files from the repository.

 2. **Copy to Your Custom Components Directory**
-   - Copy the downloaded files into the `custom_components/elektro_network_tariff` directory in your Home Assistant configuration directory.
+   - Copy the downloaded folder `elektro_network_tariff` into the `custom_components/elektro_network_tariff` directory in your Home Assistant configuration directory.

 3. **Restart Home Assistant**
    - Restart your Home Assistant instance to load the new component.